LASER-UMASS/Themis/README.md

 ## Measuring Discrimination

-The Themis implementation measures two kinds of discrimination: group discrimination and causal discrimination.
+The Themis&reg; implementation measures two kinds of discrimination: group discrimination and causal discrimination.

 Imagine you have a piece of software that determines if an applicant should